 After three days relying on the minibus buses to get us around Efate we decided, for our final day, to hire a car.
 On several occasions previously I had seen things I'd wanted to photograph or get a closer look at but was unable to get out of the bus as it zoomed by.
 As any traveller knows this is deeply frustrating.
 Our hire car took us, along Efate's potholed-ridden roads, as far north as Undine Bay and as far south west as Tamanu.
 We were free to pull over at any point and, outside of the capital, we had the road (yes, there was only one for most of the journey) to ourselves.
 The journey north from Port Vila was dotted with signs of local ni-Van life; little roadside stalls selling organically grown produce, wooden shacks and even a small local church which, being Easter Sunday, was packed full of ni-Vans whom I could hear were enthusiastically chanting the Lord's Prayer from under its roof made of palm leaves.
 A stop off at the exclusive Port Havannah resort for coffee came complete with an unforgettable vista of clear turquoise waters through which luminous fish and the thriving corals attracting them could be seen.
 It was even possible to make out several sea cucumbers which had seemingly taken to huddling together close to the shoreline.
 On its horizon was the looming purple island of Moso.
 It was a paradisal setting unsurpassed by anything I have seen before.

 We pressed on further north around Efate's ring road (I know the words "ring road" conjure up images of industrial city highways but this couldn't be further from the reality on Efate) and took a detour down towards the coast at Siviri Village where a desolate sandy-coloured coral beach punctuated by a single fallen coconut foregrounded the evocative purple peaks of Nguna, Pele and Moso islands.
 It was a photographer's dream.
 In my hot-headed excitement to get down to the beach I'd walked under two low-lying trees and, unfortunately for me and it, had ploughed headfirst into a giant orb weaving spider's web.
 It is possibly the biggest spider I have ever seen - and I live in Australia!
 Flinching and rubbing myself all over to get rid of the psychosomatic itchiness I felt, I realised it was a cautionary reminder to be careful in unknown places and to watch where I am going - for sometimes danger lurks close to beauty.
-Recovering my composure and feeling a little stupid, we hopped back into our Efate exploration mobile and headed further up the coast and soon found ourselves asking the permission of a homestead owner ("private property") if he would allow us onto his land so that we could walk along the stretch of beach he was lucky enough to call his.
+Recovering my composure and feeling a little stupid, we hopped back into our Efate exploration mobile and headed further up the coast, soon finding ourselves asking the permission of a homestead owner ("private property") if he would allow us onto his land so that we could walk along the stretch of beach he was lucky enough to call his.
 Granting our wish, and followed by his friendly but a-little-bit-scary guard dogs, we stepped foot on to a pristine white coral beach.
-The grey sky bubbling with white bulbous clouds could, normally, be expected to compromise a vista such as this but, with Pacific Island magic, somehow served to augment it.
-A solitary white shell sat there patiently waiting to be photographed as small white crabs scurried horizontally at the sight of our footsteps.
-The peaks of Emao, Pele and Nguna added an intense purple moodiness to this stunning horizon.
+The grey sky bubbling with white bulbous clouds could, normally, be expected to compromise a vista such as this but, in true Pacific Island magic, somehow served to augment it.
+A solitary white shell sat there patiently waiting to be photographed as small white crabs scurried horizontally at the sight and sound of our footsteps.
+The island peaks of Emao, Pele and Nguna added an intense purple moodiness to a stunning horizon.

 ...Of course, to sit and read a book in a country like Vanuatu is a crying shame and an opportunity wasted.
-You'll be unsurprised to hear that, having read above what we did during our time on Efate, I didn't finish that book in the end.
+You'll be unsurprised to hear that, having read above what we did during our time on Efate, I didn't get to finish that book in the end.
 And I'm rather glad about that.
 Vanuatu was my 86th country.

 travel tips, links & resources